Proven Techniques for Overcoming Worry: How to Stop the Noise

 Continue in this way for several rounds of breathing

-You can choose to keep your awareness on your breath or focus on the belly rising and falling with each inhalation and exhalation.
+You can keep your awareness on your breath or focus on the belly rising and falling with each inhalation and exhalation.

 Here are a few tips:

-• breathing from the diaphragm can take practice at first – when first practicing this technique you can simply focus on the belly expanding on the inhale and contracting on the exhale
+• Breathing from the diaphragm can take practice at first – when first practicing this technique, you can focus on the belly, expanding on the inhale and contracting on the exhale

-• don't force the breath – find a duration for the inhalation and exhalation that is slow and deep but natural for you – you shouldn't be gasping or forcing the breath
+• Don't force the breath – find a duration for the inhalation and exhalation that is slow and deep but natural for you – you shouldn't be gasping or struggling for breath

 Final Thoughts

-We can learn to reduce worry using the techniques in this article.
+You really can learn to reduce worry using the techniques in this article as well as the many other strategies on this site.

 Overcoming worry is an achievable goal, regardless of how difficult it may seem right now.